-3.1 Conduct of Councillors and Council Employees
+3.1 Conduct of Councillors and Council Staff

 Ethical behaviour encompasses the concepts of honesty, integrity, probity, diligence, fairness, trust, respect and consistency.
 Council's purchasing processes must be undertaken in a manner which meets all expected standards of ethical behaviour and includes avoiding conflicts of interest and avoiding improper use of an individual's position.
-At all times, Councillors and Council employees must act in accordance with relevant policies, codes of conduct and guidelines regarding gifts and hospitality and conflicts of interest.
+At all times, Councillors and Council staff must act in accordance with relevant policies, codes of conduct and guidelines regarding gifts and hospitality and conflicts of interest.

-Councillors and employees (and all persons engaged in procurement on Council's behalf) must exercise the highest standards of integrity in a manner able to withstand the closest possible scrutiny.
+Councillors and members of staff (and all persons engaged in procurement on Council's behalf) must exercise the highest standards of integrity in a manner able to withstand the closest possible scrutiny.

-All employees have an overriding responsibility to act impartially and with integrity, avoiding conflicts of interest.
+All members of staff have an overriding responsibility to act impartially and with integrity, avoiding conflicts of interest.